aasensio/hazel2/README.md

 ## Features

-- |hazel2| can invert photospheric, chromospheric and a variety of systematics (i.e., telluric lines).
+- It can invert photospheric, chromospheric and a variety of systematics (i.e., telluric lines).
 - It can seamlessly handle 1D or 3D input/output files, making it very easy to invert large maps.
 - Large supercomputers can be used to invert large maps.
 It scales practically linearly with the number of cores.
 - It provides a programmatic access to the SIR synthesis module, which can be handy for many purposes.